silicon-ninja/Express-Starter/README.md

  ```bash
  npm install
  ```
- ## To set .env variables on a linux machine
+ ## To set .env variables on a Linux machine or a UNIX machine

  ```bash
  export $(cat .env | xargs)